supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/Pipeline/Pipeline.md

 ![[Pipeline-20240810073640919.webp]]

+> [!tip]
-If a machine is said to have a single cycle datapath for an instruction, then it is non-pipelined machine i.e. single cycle execution of instruction.
+> If a machine is said to have a single cycle datapath for an instruction, then it is non-pipelined machine i.e. **single cycle execution of instruction**.
 The machie has a single stage non-pipelined processor.

 ## Performance Analysis of Pipelines